toolmantim/bananajour/Readme.md

     avahi-browse --all

 If you kill bananajour with kill -9 it doesn't get a chance to unregister the Bonjour services, and when it is restarted it will die with DNSSD::AlreadyRegisteredError.
 Although not ideal, you can work around this my restarting avahi-daemon first.

-You will also need to uncomment the following line in your /etc/avahi/avahi-daemon.conf.

-    domain-name=local

-And then restart the Avahi service:

-    sudo service avahi-daemon restart

 Note: You might have to restart the avahi-daemon sometimes if you are having problems seeing other bananajours.